michaeljmcardoso/Portfolio-de-Projetos/README.md

 For more than a year I was Coordinator of my own sector, the Regularization Service of Quilombola Territories-MA, thus acquiring experience also in the field of Management in the context of a public policy.
 During this period, three Domain Titles (TD's) were issued to quilombola communities with an administrative process at Incra-MA.
 The issuance and delivery of the Title to the quilombola communities is the last phase of the regularization processes.

 Studying Data Science, I noticed an interface between Anthropology and Data Science: both fields rely heavily on data collection and analysis, and both aim to understand human behavior and patterns.
 Furthermore, both fields can benefit from the use of new technologies and methodologies such as machine learning and big data analytics.
+In this sense, I have sought in my study projects some approximations between Social Sciences and Data Sciences.
+Personally, I'm very interested in problems related to Natural Language Processing and the social sciences, looking to learn about projects related to them.

 **Portfólio:** https://github.com/michaeljmcardoso/Portfolio-de-Projetos_DataScience.git